Iligan: Tourism

 Iligan is commonly known as the "City of Majestic Waterfalls" because of the numerous waterfalls located within its area.
 The many waterfalls in the area attract tourists from all over the world with their beauty and power.
 There are about 24 waterfalls in the city.
 The most well-known is the Maria Cristina Falls.
 It is also the primary source of electric power of the city, harnessed by the Agus VI Hydroelectric Plant.

 Other waterfalls in the city are Tinago Falls, accessible through a 300-step staircase in Barangay Ditucalan.
 Mimbalut Falls in Barangay Buru-un, Abaga Falls in Barangay Suarez, and Dodiongan Falls in Barangay Bonbonon.

 Limunsudan Falls in Barangay Rogongon about 50 kilometers from the city proper of Iligan.
 These are the highest waterfalls in the Philippines, at 265 m (870 feet).

 Iligan is home to the famous San Miguel of Iligan.
-It is an image of Saint Michael the archangel that dons a Native American Headdress especially when he goes to battle against Satan.
+It is an image of Saint Michael the archangel that dons a Native American Headdress (Aztec and Incan practice) especially when he goes to battle against Satan.
 The animist Lumad, the Muslim Moro and the Christian Visayans, Chavacanos, and Latinos who live together peacefully in Iligan all celebrate this festival dedicated to San Miguel and they have Eskrima dances dedicated to him.
 The Eskrima martial art called San Miguel Eskrima is related to this Saint.